denoland/manual/vscode_deno.md

 > enabled.

 When a project is enabled, the extension will get information directly from the installed Deno CLI.
-The extension will also _mute_ the built in TypeScript/JavaScript extension.
+The extension will also _mute_ the built-in TypeScript/JavaScript extension.

 ### Using linting